Hi, my name is Mike.

 In my spare time, I am a terribly under-skilled wannabe musician.
 Sometimes I get around to finish a track for Hemlock, an indie duo I started with a friend.

 I'm trying to build something great in 100 days.
-Find my latest insights in the 📅Daily updates.
+Find my latest insights in the 📅Weekly updates.
 Read on to learn some more about the problem I'm trying to solve.

 The problem 💢